 TREATING NORMAL SKIN

 If you are lucky enough to have normal skin then you fall into this category, because your skin naturally produces the ideal amount of oil.
-This right balance of oil and water creates the acid mantle, a protective barrier that contains healthy micro flora, that provides important protection for your skin.
+This right balance of oil and water creates the acid mantle, a protective barrier that contains healthy micro-flora which provide important protection for your skin.

-But our skin is a dynamic organ that is constantly changing, so it should never be taken for granted, so maintaining your skin is key, this we can do by feeding it the right ingredients topically and delivering the right amount of moisture.
+But our skin is a dynamic organ that is constantly changing, so it should never be taken for granted.
+Maintaining your skin is key, and we can do this by feeding it the right ingredients topically and delivering the right amount of moisture.

 The good news is, I have created an entire article on how to keep the right oil to water ratio intact which you can read all about here, so you can maintain your skin health for now and many years to come.